Donald Trump may be about to get $3 billion richer. But that likely won’t solve his cash crunch - KESQ

 ‘Clearly a bubble’

-The bad news is that this stake is not as liquid as it sounds.
+The bad news for Trump is that this stake is not as liquid as it sounds.
 Those paper gains would be very difficult for Trump to translate to actual cash.

 In fact, Trump’s shares in this company are in many ways even less liquid than his real estate holdings, according to Charles Whitehead, a law professor at Cornell Law School.